usman133/Conversion-App/README.md

   * **Username:** student3
   * **Password:** password3

-6. Click to expand the converter you would like to use and test with some inputs.
+6. After logging in, click to expand the converter you would like to use and test with some inputs.
-7. You may log out using the 'log out' link at the top of the page.
+7. You may then log out using the 'log out' link at the top of the page.

 **Tech used:**
 * HTML